Billable & Out of Pocket Expenses

 Expenses for study away will fall into one of two categories: items billed by Macalester and those that you should be prepared to pay for out of pocket.
 We have listed the expenses you can anticipate being related to study away below.

 Some costs will need to be paid directly to the program sponsor and/or a vendor, and these costs may be due before your financial aid is disbursed.
 This situation may cause cash flow concerns in cases where your financial aid is covering the majority of the program costs.
 Discuss this with the Financial Aid Office and your study away advisor.
-Program deposits, for example, usually run $400-$700 and are due as soon as you are accepted into your program.
-Also, you will likely need to purchase airfare and pay visa costs well in advance and will need to have access to funds other than your financial aid.
+You will likely need to purchase airfare and pay visa costs well in advance and will need to have access to funds other than your financial aid.

 You will be billed Macalester tuition for the semester you are studying away.
 Macalester will then pay your program or host university for educational expenses.
 If your program tuition is greater than Macalester tuition you will be billed the higher tuition cost.